KILTprotocol/sdk-js/docs/contribution-guide.md

 You don't need to - but if you're interested, you can see all the linting rules for the inline doc blocks in `.eslintrc.json`, and check what they mean on [jsdoc][jsdoc].

-We're using [typedoc][typedoc] to generate the API doc from the inline "doc blocks".
+We're using [typedoc][typedoc] to generate the API doc from the inline doc blocks.

 ### Documenting modules